mehulagg/gitlab/doc/user/admin_area/activating_deactivating_users.md

 Users can also be activated using the [GitLab API](../../api/users.md#activate-user).

 NOTE: **Note:**
-Activating a user changes the user's state to active and it consumes a [seat](../../subscriptions/self_managed/index.md#billable-users).
+Activating a user changes the user's state to active and consumes a [seat](../../subscriptions/self_managed/index.md#billable-users).

 TIP: **Tip:**